Lattice-Data/checkfiles/README.md

 ## Overview

-Checkfiles is a cloud-based system that:
+Checkfiles is a system that supports both local and cloud-based deployments:
+- Supports both local validation via Docker containers and cloud-based deployment.
 - Monitors for new file uploads
-- Processes and validates files (FASTQ, HDF5, H5AD formats supported)
+- Processes and validates files (FASTQ, H5, H5AD formats supported)
 - Tracks processing status
 - Provides metrics and monitoring
 - Scales automatically based on workload